rkshaon/django_ecommerce/README.md

 ## Features:
 ###### 1. Store
-  where displayed all the product on sale.
+  where displayed *all the product* on sale.
 ###### 2. Cart
-  where displayed the product which was 'add to cart' for authorized and unauthorized customer both.
+  where displayed the product which was *add to cart* for authorized and unauthorized customer both.
 ######3.
 Checkout
-  where displayed the cart summary and billing address.
+  where displayed the *cart summary and billing address*.
-###### 4. Paypal payment integration
+###### 4. *Paypal* payment integration

 <!-- https://github.com/justdjango/django_project_boilerplate/edit/master/README.md -->